Teaching Legacy: Joseph Fielding McConkie

-Robert L. Millet (firstname.lastname@example.org) is a professor emeritus of ancient scripture, BYU.
+Robert L. Millet (firstname.lastname@example.org) was a professor emeritus of ancient scripture, BYU when this was written.

 The passing of Joseph Fielding McConkie on October 10, 2013, is a great loss to the Church and the Church Educational System (CES) in general.
 If he was anything—and he was many things—Joseph was a religious educator, a superb one.
 His death is also a great personal loss, creating an empty space that I do not anticipate will ever be refilled.
 He was one of a kind, and I will miss him.

 I first came in contact with Joseph and his teachings through the written word.
 In 1977 my wife and family and I relocated to Tallahassee, Florida, where I served as the director of the institute of religion adjacent to Florida State University.
 Within a year I was called as bishop of the Tallahassee First Ward.
 I was invited to accompany the stake president, Richard Chapple, and his second counselor, Charles Madsen, to general conference in 1978.
 The day before conference began, the three of us went into the downtown store of Deseret Book to browse.
 In sorting through the newest publications, I noticed a book by Joseph Fielding McConkie entitled Seeking the Spirit, which I purchased primarily to occupy my mind in the Tabernacle the next day prior to the start of the Friday morning session.
 As I had anticipated, my colleagues and I entered the Tabernacle on Friday at about 8:00 a.m. and thus had two hours to wait.
 I stood and stretched and scoped out the place for any persons in attendance that I might know and eventually opened the book and began to read.
 I first glanced at the title page.
 Of course I recognized the name of the author and knew something of his background in the CES and that he was now a member of the Religious Education faculty at Brigham Young University.
-I seemed to have remembered that he had written a brief biography/tribute to his grandfather Joseph Fielding Smith and also a short book on teaching, Teach and Reach, which I had read as a very inexperienced seminary teacher in Salt Lake City.
+I seemed to have remembered that he had written a brief biography/

 I was immediately drawn into Seeking the Spirit, captured by the penetrating message it delivered—that it is the spiritual right, and even responsibility, of every Latter-day Saint to seek after and receive personal revelation.
 Several times during the next hour and a half I interrupted my friends in whatever they were doing to read aloud something I had come across in the book.
 I was also impressed by Joseph’s style of writing.
 He was obviously the son of Elder Bruce R. McConkie, and he wrote with the boldness and fearlessness of a McConkie, but I noticed that he made his points more quickly, more directly than his father, yet he was no less profound in his pronouncements.
 He wrote as one having authority, one who had paid a significant price in gospel study to be able to elucidate sacred principles and to do so with spiritual persuasiveness.